imagej/imagej.github.io/pages/Getting_started_with_TrackMate.md

 generated at the moment you click it.
 Since you can save at any time, the resulting file might miss tracks, spots, etc...
 You can load the saved file using the menu item {% include bc content='Plugins | Tracking
-| Load a TrackMate file' %}.
+| Load a TrackMate file'%}.
 It will restore the session just where you
 saved it.

 Now is a good time to speak strategy when it comes to saving/restoring.